OSHA Workplace Violence Prevention Quiz

 John works as a receptionist in a 24-hour medical facility.
 His night shifts are often solitary, and recently, a distressed family member of a patient became verbally aggressive towards him.
 John managed to de-escalate the situation, but he's concerned about the lack of security measures in place during night shifts.

-What preventive step can John's employer take to adhere to OSHA's workplace violence prevention guidelines for employees working night shifts?
+What preventive steps can John's employer take to adhere to OSHA's workplace violence prevention guidelines for employees working night shifts?

 John's employer should conduct a hazard assessment of the night shift to identify potential risks and then implement appropriate security measures such as installing panic buttons, having a security guard on duty, or ensuring multiple staff are present during these shifts.
 Training staff in de-escalation techniques and having clear procedures for emergency situations are also crucial steps.